mansenfranzen/pysparkle/rationale.rst

 - provide meaningful differences in failed tests
 - centrally collect test results and rerun failed tests

 Accordingly, data engineers can develop unit tests on individual transformations or integration tests on entire piplelines to ensure semantic correctness of the data pipeline (also known as logic tests).
-Moreover more sophisticated techniques like property-based or mutation testing help to cover edge cases.
+Moreover, advanced techniques like property-based testing or mutation testing can be employed to automatically reveal edge cases.
 Once the test suite is set up, refactorings can be safely done.

-Drastically, there is no dedicated testing framework in the sql space.
+Drastically, there is no dedicated testing framework in the SQL space.
 This is actually not specific to cloud based SQL engines but is valid for SQL databases in general.
 Dbt attempts to solve some of these issues while providing a minimal testing framework.
 However, this is in no sense comparable with a dedicated testing framework like pytest.
 Moreover, dbt tests mainly focus on shape, integrity and related data quality measures (also known as data tests).
 It can be further extented with ``great expectations`` which offers a huge suite of additional tests.
 However, it still fails to test the semantic correctness of a data pipeline.

-In addition, spark can be run locally in a standalone mode on a developer's machine or in a continuous integration (CI) environment.
-In contrast, there does not seem to be a competitive equivalent in the cloud native sql space.
-Many SQL engines cannot be run locally or in a CI environment without cloud access.
+In addition, spark can be run locally in standalone mode on a developer's machine or in a continuous integration (CI) environment.
+In contrast, cloud native SQL engines cannot be run locally or in a CI environment without cloud access.
 Each time you test, you need to spin up cloud compute.
 Each time you test, you will likely need to create lots of temporary input and output tables.
 Cloud SQL testing is both slower and likely more expensive than local or CI based testing.

-Software development's best practices can be natively applied at Spark's DataFrameAPI while they are difficult to employ with SQL.

 Debugging
 ---------

-With increasing complexity, errors and wrong results will eventually occur sooner or later.
-Finding and solving bugs in a spark data pipeline follows the same principle as in traditional software development.
+With increasing complexity, errors and incorrect results will eventually occur sooner or later.
+Finding and solving bugs in a Spark data pipeline follows the same principle as in traditional software development.
 Using a debugger of one's favourite IDE allows to step through every line of your code while being able to interactively follow and modify the state of the data pipeline for full observability.
 Even though Spark's execution model is lazy, you can always use a ``show`` or ``toPandas`` on intermediate dataframe representations to inspect results.

 This is not possible with SQL.
 For Spark's DataFrameAPI, the smallest observable unit is a line of code or dataframe statement.
 For SQL, the smallest observable unit is a complete view or table.
 Accordingly, to properly debug in SQL, one needs to create lots of intermediate views or tables which is both a manual and tedious process.